FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 REQUIRED attribute, MUST be non-negative and smaller than one.

-Informally, if a load causes too many trials with trial loss ratios larger than this, the conditional throughput for this goal will be smaller than that load.
+Informally, if a load causes too many trials with trial loss ratios larger than this, the relevant lower bound for this goal will be smaller than that load.

 ### Goal Exceed Ratio